Griefer: Industry response

 Many subscription-based games actively oppose griefers, since their behavior can drive away business.
 It is common for developers to release server-side upgrades and patches to annul griefing methods.
 Many online games employ gamemasters that reprimand offenders.
 Some use a crowdsourcing approach, where players can report griefing.
 Malicious players are then red-flagged, and are then dealt with at a gamemaster's discretion.
 As many as 25% of customer support calls to companies operating online games deal specifically with griefing.

 Blizzard Entertainment has enacted software components to combat griefing.
 To prevent non-consensual attacks between players, some games such as Ultima Online have created separate realms for those who wish to be able to attack anyone at any time, and for those who do not.
 Others implemented separate servers.

 When EverQuest was released, Sony included a PvP switch where people could fight each other only if they had enabled that option.
 This was done in order to prevent the player-killing that was driving people away from Ultima Online, which at that time had no protection on any of its servers.

 Second Life bans players for harassment (defined as being rude or threatening, making unwelcome sexual advances, or performing activities likely to annoy or alarm somebody) and assault (shooting, pushing, or shoving in a safe area, or creating scripted objects that target another user and hinder their enjoyment of the game) in its community standards.
 Sanctions include warnings, suspension from Second Life, or being banned altogether.

-Some space simulators, like Eve Online, have incorporated activities typically considered griefing as part of the gameplay mechanism.
-Corporate spying, theft, scams, gate-camping, and PvP on non-PvP players are all part of their gaming experience.
+Eve Online has incorporated activities typically considered griefing into the gameplay mechanisms.
+Corporate spying, theft, scams, gate-camping, and PvP on non-PvP players are all part of the gaming experience.
+This does not mean that the developers are indifferent to the negative effect that these activities may have on players, it is simply their choice with regards to the culture and atmosphere that they intended for the game.
+Players are advised to approach unfamiliar situations in the game with an appropriate level of caution, develop strategies to deal with the presence of these elements, and take personal responsibility for their in-game actions.
+Certain activities are allowed by the developers, but are still considered illegal in the game itself and result in in-game consequences, such as the unavoidable loss of the attacker's ship when engaging in combat with a non-allowed target in high-security space.